St. Albans, VT 05481 (Kamp Kill Kare ferry access point)

 The Island Runner is a passenger ferry that runs between Kamp Kill Kare State Park and Burton Island State Park.
 It carries people and bikes (no vehicles or boats) back and forth several times a day.
 If you don't have your own boat, this is the only way to get to Burton Island.

-The ferry operates from Memorial Day Weekend through Labor Day Weekend and is piloted by a licensed captain and friendly crew.
+The ferry operates from 7 days a week from Memorial Day Weekend through Labor Day Weekend and Friday 12 noon - Monday 11:30 am in the month of September and is piloted by a licensed captain and friendly crew.
 The ferry ride between Kill Kare and Burton Island is about ten minutes.

 If you just want to spend a few hours on Burton Island, a ferry ride makes for a fun day excursion.
 If you are camping on Burton Island and you don't have your own boat, this is the only way to get you and your gear over to the island.
 Once on Burton Island, you can either use the carts provided to get your gear to your site, or you can choose to pay for gear delivery.